Discovering, Iowa

 Where are the Amana Colonies?

 The historic Amana Colonies are located in the Iowa River Valley of East Iowa, 20 miles south of Cedar Rapids, IA.
-The Amana Colonies in Eastern Iowa are comprised of seven scenic villages.
-The villages are spread out in a 17-mile loop and include Amana, East Amana, High Amana, Middle Amana, South Amana, West Amana, and Homestead.
+The Amana Colonies in Eastern Iowa are comprised of seven scenic villages, spread out in a 17-mile loop, including Amana, East Amana, High Amana, Middle Amana, South Amana, West Amana, and Homestead.

 What are the Amana Colonies

-Fleeing religious persecution and economic depression in their homeland of Germany, 1,200 Germans eventually settled in eastern Iowa in 1855.
+In 1855, 1,200 Germans fled religious persecution and economic depression in their homeland of Germany and settled in eastern Iowa.

 They formed seven villages that made up the Amana Colonies.
 Each member worked cooperatively, contributing to their villages.
 Though everyone had a job, nobody earned a wage, as they didn’t need money in this communal way of life.